Code-Institute-Submissions/Milestone-Project-88/README.md

 #### Code Validation

-Each page was ran through the W3C HTML validator and the stylesheet through the CSS validator.
+Each page was ran through the W3C HTML validator, the stylesheet through the CSS validator and the javascript files through JS hint.
 The following errors were flagged and corrected:

-- Originally had anchors within buttons in the header which produced an error, changed to style anchors to look like buttons instead;
+- Images missing alt attribute;
-- Placeholder for form input for type date;
+- Frameborder obselete for iframe;
-- Incorrect character escape on whitespace, removed this whitespace and created gaps with margins instead;
+- type for javascript sources not required;
-- arialabelledby related to no element ID, changed this to arialabel to solve.
+- Missing semicolons and unnesscessary semicolons in JS files;

-There was additional warnings in relation to the date which flagged the date type would not be recognised on all browsers types.
-When tested it worked in each browser bar Safari.
-There were no errors or warnings flagged in the CSS validator.
+There was additional warnings for the JavaScript files which highlighted undefined functions and variables, however these are defined in external JS libraries read in prior to the project JS files.
+There was also some warnings in relation to Internet Explorer compatibility which could not be addressed.

 #### Browser Compatibility